CODE OF ETHICS AND BUSINESS CONDUCT

 Corporate Assets Policy

 It is the policy of Exxon Mobil Corporation that directors, officers, and employees are expected to protect the assets of the Corporation and use them efficiently to advance the interests of the Corporation.
-Those assets include tangible assets and intangible assets, such as confidential information of the Corporation or personal information held by the Corporation.
-No director, officer, or employee should use or disclose at any time during or subsequent to employment or other service to the Corporation, without proper authority or mandate, personal or confidential information obtained from any source in the course of the Corporation’s business.
-Examples of confidential information include nonpublic information about the Corporation’s plans, earnings, financial forecasts, business forecasts, discoveries, competitive bids, technologies, and personnel.
+Those assets include tangible assets and intangible assets, such as confidential information of the Corporation.
+No director, officer, or employee should use or disclose at any time during or subsequent to employment or other service to the Corporation, without proper authority or mandate, confidential information obtained from any source in the course of the Corporations business.
+Examples of confidential information include nonpublic information about the Corporations plans, earnings, financial forecasts, business forecasts, discoveries, competitive bids, technologies, and personnel.